djhemath/hemath.dev/content/blog/webassembly/introduction-to-webassembly.md

 ## What is WebAssembly actually?
 WebAssembly is a low-level compilation target.
 It is designed to run in web browsers.
 It's not something that lets you directly run other languages.
-Instead, it specifies an assembly language-like structure which other languages can compile to, thus the term "compilation target".
+Instead, it specifies an assembly language-like structure which other languages can **compile-to**, thus the term "compilation target".

 Let's understand this by a simple example,